telerik/blazor-docs/components/treelist/data-binding/load-on-demand.md

     public List<Employee> Data { get; set; }

-    // load on demand through the event async Task OnExpand(TreeListExpandEventArgs<Employee> args)
+    // load on demand through the event async Task OnExpandHandler(TreeListExpandEventArgs args)
     {
-        if (args.Expanded && // the item got expanded
+        Employee currItem = args.Item as Employee;
-            args.Item.HasChildren && // it is marked as having children
-            !Data.Any(x => x.ReportsTo == args.Item.Id) // there are no child items
+        if (currItem.HasChildren && // it is marked as having children !Data.Any(x => x.ReportsTo == currItem.Id) // there are no child items
             )
         {
             // request data
-            var children = await GetChildren(args.Item);
+            var children = await GetChildren(currItem);

             if (children.Count > 0)
             {